williamthing/Projects/My Locations/README.md

 # Other Features I plan to add:
 - mark locations where I want to travel too
 - other misc locations
-- locations will have little informations when you click on them
+- locations will have little informations when you click on them (done)

 # Above and Beyond Features!!! :
 - make into mobile app, so people can keep track of their location histories